Proful/devto/blog-posts/iam-test/iam-test.md

 arn:aws:iam::123456789012:user/Steve
 ```

+## IAM Group
+Groups created to make life of administrator easier.
+Instead of granting policies/permission to individual level, it is more easy and efficient to manage those in group level.
+There is no special credentials in group level and using group you cannot access any AWS resources directly.

 ## Why we need IAM Role?
 To access AWS resources for example, s3, or RDS or any other AWS resources, we can use access key or access secret key programmatically for making a read or write operation, depending upon the permission provided to that particular user.
 But this is not a recommended or secure way to access any AWS resources, because keys can be viewed in plain text who has access to the respective EC2 instance.